Table of Contents

 With each request you supply a given date, in the example format 2019-01-01, and all currency conversions of a given currency are returned.

-We can the same style Struct to our Rates endpoint, but we with a small tweak to include the historical date.
+We can use the same style Struct as our Rates endpoint, but with a small tweak to include the historical date.

 // ... use the same imports from above